conmaol/maglocunus/l/LLMs.md

 # Large language models

-A `large language model` (LLM) is a software application which accepts a sequence of tokens (token embeddings) as input and outputs a token (embedding), or alternatively a function from the vocabulary to probabilities.
+A `large language model` (LLM) is a software application which accepts a sequence of text tokens (token embeddings) as input and outputs a text token (embedding), or alternatively a function from the vocabulary to probabilities.